User Directory Accounts

 - From the Role-Based Access Control drop-down menu, select Privileges.

-- From the Role-Based Access Control drop-down menu, select Roles.
+pam_privilege_change_pswd) and add the two permissionspam_attr_readandpam_attr_writeyou just created to it. - From the Role-Based Access Control drop-down menu, select Roles.

-- Assign the created role to the IPAMADServiceOps user in one of the following ways:- assign a role to a user;
+IPAMADServiceOps_role) and add the createdpam_privilege_change_pswdprivilege to it. - Assign the created role to the IPAMADServiceOps user in one of the following ways:

 - assign the role to a user group and add the user to that group.